iyf577ge6/renew-bot/README.md

 Telegram bot for Marzban renewals.

+## Prerequisites

+- Python 3.10 or newer
+- `python3-venv` to create virtual environments (e.g. `sudo apt install python3-venv`)
+- `git` (if cloning the repository)

 ## Installation

-1. Ensure Python 3.10+ is installed.
-2. Run the install script and follow the prompts:
+1. Run the install script:
    ```bash
    bash install.sh
    ```
-   The script will ask for:
+   On first run it will ask for:
    - **Bot token**
    - **Super admin Telegram ID** (comma separated for multiple)
    - **Panel address**